How to Start an S Corp in Maine

 Additional State Taxes

-Maine Revenue Services specifies a number of additional taxes your Maine business may need to register for and pay depending on your location, number of employees, and industry.
+The Maine Revenue Services Department also provides information on a number of state-specific taxes your Maine business may need to pay based on its location, number of employees, and industry.
+Examples of these additional taxes include:

 Visit the Maine Revenue Services website for more information.